 Reporting and filing electronically.
-If you're the employer and you're required to file 250 or more Forms 8027, you must file the returns electronically.
+If you're required to file 250 or more Forms 8027, you must file the returns electronically.
 See Pub.
 1239 for information on filing Form 8027 electronically.
+We encourage you to file electronically even if you're not required to file 250 or more Forms 8027.